botble/core-docs/installation.md

 ### Step 1: Setup Botble Core as vendor package.

-Extract the files from the `core.zip` you have downloaded from CodeCanyon into a `core` folder in your project root.
+Extract the files from the `platform.zip` you have downloaded from CodeCanyon into a `platform` folder in your project root.

 Edit your `composer.json` file and add a [local path](https://getcomposer.org/doc/05-repositories.md#path) repository: